Sayyam-Shah/Health-Sciences-Journal-Club/README.md

 ## Our Vision

 - Create an open space to meet new people and professors in the Faculty of Health!
-- Recieve directly from faculty members!
+- Recieve mentorship directly from faculty members!
 - Inspire the future of BioHealth researchers!

 ## Expectations